 Allergy test results allow doctors to advise suitable treatment and management options.
 This includes advice on how to avoid or minimise exposure to allergens that cause symptoms.

 Allergy tests are usually performed in people with allergic rhinitis (hay fever), asthma or suspected allergic reactions to insects, foods or drugs (medications) and occupational allergens.

 Skin prick testing should be supervised by a doctor who is trained to select allergens, interpret results and treat an allergic reaction if it occurs.
-The tests are usually performed on the patient’s forearm or the back.
+The tests are usually performed on a patient’s forearm or back.
 A small itchy lump (wheal) and red flare will appear within 15-20 minutes for a positive allergy test.

 There are several methods that claim to test for allergy, but are unproven.
 These include cytotoxic food testing, kinesiology, Vega testing, electrodermal testing, pulse testing, reflexology and hair analysis.
 These tests have not been scientifically validated and may lead to unnecessary, costly and (in the case of some changes in diet) dangerous avoidance strategies.
 Use of these methods is therefore not recommended.

 Allergy & Anaphylaxis Australia www.allergyfacts.org.au and Allergy New Zealand www.allergy.org.nz are patient support organisations that provide updates and advice for people with allergies.

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand